TheReal-Kaze/WIP-RocketModPluginReloader/README.md

 This project includes code from OpenMod, which is licensed under MIT License.

 Modifications have been made to enable dynamic reloading for RocketMod.

+(it will create tons of config files atm, will fix it in the future to have only 1 with the name of the og dll)